 The Next area of importance was the remaking of the Family Room and Den.
 First, a geometric tile was added above and around the fireplace.
 A border cap encased the transitional lines of the geometric tile and encircled the fireplace perimeters.
 Infinity Construction then took a rough-hewn Cedar Beam post sanding and staining and mounted it to create a Floating Mantle.
 Secondly, Infinity Construction added an Architectural tile to a recessed area and complemented it with the same cabinetry used in the Kitchen, but this time in a drawer format.
 Atop the cabinetry, a Quartz stone was added in a concrete color adding a deep degree of depth to this area.

-Finally, Infinity Construction added all new lighting in the form of recessed, sconces, pendants and hanging fixtures.
-The entire area was painted with an eggshell light grey paint the aid in brightening the entire area.
-The white oak floors were re-stained in a Teak Color and Cedar Columns were constructed to replace the old fluted style previously in place.
-In the raised Den the removal of the wainscoting, sponge-painted walls and old carpet took place to free that area up for the same paint in the other rooms as well as a fantastic Raised Profile Blue/Green Geometric Carpet.
-Finally, new plug covers and switches along with some smaller details were added to complete this remarkable make-over.
+Finally, Infinity Construction added all new lighting in the form of recessed sconces, pendants, and hanging fixtures.
+The entire area was painted with an eggshell light grey paint that aided in brightening the entire area.
+The white oak floors were re-stained in a Teak Color, and Cedar Columns were constructed to replace the old fluted style previously in place.
+In the raised Den, the removal of the wainscoting, sponge-painted walls, and old carpet took place to free that area up for the same paint in the other rooms, as well as a fantastic Raised Profile Blue/Green Geometric Carpet.
+Finally, new plug covers and switches, along with some smaller details, were added to complete this remarkable make-over.